Linkedin for Business – Building Your Brand

 Use LinkedIn analytics to connect with your audience

-Tracking your LinkedIn analytics is essential for your business.
+Tracking your LinkedIn analytics is crucial for your business.
 It’s a simple, free tool that can provide some baseline guidance as to where you can be improving your page and catering to both current and potential audiences.

 These reports will also help you Identify your total number of fans, top influencers and best content strategy of your brand.
 Put all such insights in front to upgrade your LinkedIn strategies and increase your targeted audience reach.